 The Science Behind Guilt and Shame

 Though guilt and shame are similar and often used interchangeably, recent neuroscience research suggests that they are very different emotional processes.
 They both underpin self-correction but they are made up of different brain chemistry, are based on different beliefs, and motivate different reactions (1).
-Guilt arises when we think that we have done damage […]
+Guilt arises when we think that we have done damage to […]

 The Science Behind Stress